mindinmotion/lesson_locator/README.md

         The Ansible setup for creating a virtual machine and install the lesson locater web application, including configing the OS web server properly.

-    etc/
-        Any configuration files needed by the lesson locator.

     python/
         Python modules used by the lesson locator bin tools and site scripts.